Past Reunions of the

 1978, July 7-8 — the reunion was held at the University of Hartford, Connecticut. as the first truly international reunion for the family with 240 in attendance from 26 States and 3 Canadian Providences.
 Walt Steesy served as chair with Ted Olmsted as co-chair assisted by a number of other family in the greater Hartford area.
 Two days of program included a large display of Olmste(a)d memorabilia and genealogical seminars on campus, a tour of Olmste(a)d sites in Hartford including the Ancient Burying Ground at First Church.
 Children had their own special tour including a visit to the Hartford Zoo.
 Evening activities included games, dancing, music, and family oriented activities.
 Following a slide presentation on Olmstead Hall in Essex, a short business meeting was held.
 Speakers at the closing banquet were the editors of the FLO Papers, Charles McLaughlin and Charles Beveridge, from Washington, DC.
 A booklet was issued.

-All reunions since have followed a similar pattern.
+Most reunions since have followed a similar pattern.
 The first evening is a reception welcoming both new and returning members.
 One day is devoted to tours of the local area, including Olmste(a)d sites when possible.
 Another day is spent at the reunion site with genealogical seminars, displays of family artifacts, pictures, and historical information, and just relaxing with others in attendance.
 Evening programs often include special music or family orientated programs.
 At many reunions the closing dinner features a presentation on either the local area or something Olmste(a)d.
 When the reunion included a Sunday, a church service was led by Olmste(a)d clergy.

 1980, July 3-5 — Albion College, Albion, Michigan.
 Hosted by Walt & Mary Steesy.
 In addition to a large gathering room where memorabilia was displayed and evening events were held, the program included a motor coach day trip to Greenfield Village and Fourth-of-July fireworks at the college athletic field.
+About 100 attended.

 1982, July 2-4 — Tufts College, Medford, MA, celebrating the 350th anniversary of Olmsteads in America.
 Chaired by Audrey Miller with assistance from Charles & Barbara Sullivan, Eleanor Parrott, Michael Olmstead and Walt Steesy.
 In addition to the usual display room, meals in the dining hall, business meeting, Sunday worship service, and musical programs in the evening, there were two special trips included.
 The first was to the site of James Olmstead’s house in Cambridge where the foundation had been uncovered as part of an archeological dig relating to an enlargement of the Boston subway system and setting back of one of the gates of Harvard University.
 The second was a visit to Fairstead, the former office and home of Frederick Law Olmsted and now a National Park historic site.
 One hundred and twenty in attendance; a booklet was issued.